whatsinport

 Sightseeing:

 The city itself is studded with elegant colonial buildings and preserved facades.
 Along the north side of North Terrace you will find some interesting and some fine architecture - Old Parliament House (now the Constitutional Museum), the Parliament House, the Adelaide Railway Station, Government House, the South Australian Museum, the Art Gallery of South Australia, the Mortlock Library, and Adelaide University's Elder and Bonython Halls.
-Elsewhere in the city, the Festival center on the Torrens, the Bicentennial Conservatory at the Botanical Gardens, St Peter's Cathedral in North Adelaide, Ayer's House at the eastern end of North Terrace and the koalas at Cleveland Wildlife Park are all worth a visit.
+Elsewhere in the city, the Festival Center on the Torrens, the Bicentennial Conservatory at the Botanical Gardens, St Peter's Cathedral in North Adelaide, Ayers House at the eastern end of North Terrace and the koalas at Cleland Wildlife Park (in the suburban hills) are all worth a visit.

 It pays to compare your cruise line shore excursions here.